-Nymex Holdings last week said it pulled the trigger on a 10% equity sale to General Atlantic LLC, a global private equity firm that will buy the stake in the New York Mercantile Exchange for $135 million.
+Nymex Holdings on Tuesday said it pulled the trigger on a 10% equity sale to General Atlantic LLC, a global private equity firm that will buy the stake in the New York Mercantile Exchange for $135 million.

 “Today’s announcement follows a thorough review by our board of directors to determine the best long-term strategic direction for the Exchange in a competitive and dynamic industry,” said Nymex Chairman Mitchell Steinhause.
 “Over the course of several months, we evaluated a number of bona fide investors, as well as other alternatives.
 We believe this transaction provides Nymex with the right balance of continued autonomy, open outcry trading protection, and an attractive valuation.”

-In August Nymex announced it was considering strategic alternatives including the possible issuance of an initial public offering (see NGI, Aug.
-22).
+In August Nymex announced it was considering strategic alternatives including the possible issuance of an initial public offering (see Daily GPI, Aug.
+19).
 The Nymex board formed a special committee to lead the process.
 Two firms were allowed to conduct a three-week due diligence.
 Those were completed by Aug.
-1. The firms were not disclosed but the names that cropped up in the rumor mill were Blackstone, Battery Ventures and General Atlantic (see NGI, April 25).
+1. The firms were not disclosed but the names that cropped up in the rumor mill were Blackstone, Battery Ventures and General Atlantic (see Daily GPI, April 22).
 In late August, reports were circulating that J.P.
 Morgan Chase & Co. was presenting a proposal to the Nymex board to set up an initial public offering for the Exchange.